-In December, most of the mountainous regions in northern Pakistan turn into winter wonderlands.
-The alluring views of all these snow-blanketed terrains across the country tend to leave everyone spellbound.
-If you want to enjoy winter to the fullest this holiday season, check out our pick of the best places to see snowfall in Pakistan.
+In the winter season, the mountainous regions in northern Pakistan turn into snowy wonderlands.
+The alluring views of the snow-blanketed terrains across the up-country leave every nature-lover and adventure-seeker in awe.
+If you want to enjoy winter to the fullest this holiday season, pack your bags and head over to the hill stations up north.

 Top Places to See Snowfall in Pakistan

-Surrounded by some of the most beautiful views of mountains covered in snow, the region of Kalash is based on three remote valleys called Bumburet, Rumbur and Birir.
-These valleys are located 20 miles south of Chitral.
-Local people of the region are called Kalashas, who are widely known for their hospitality and vibrant culture, which mainly comprises traditional dance and music.
-Zhoshi (12th – 16th May), Uchaw (20th – 22nd August) and Chawmos (7th – 22nd December) are the three major festivals celebrated in Kalash each year to celebrate the seasonal change.
+The three major annual festivals celebrated locally include Zhoshi (12th – 16th May), Uchaw (20th – 22nd August) and Chawmos (7th – 22nd December).
+Deep-rooted in their history, these festivals are to mark seasonal changes.
 Temperatures in the valleys of Kalash can drop to minus 12 degrees and it can get bitterly cold.
 It regularly snows during the winter season in these valleys, especially during December and January.

 How to Get to Kalash Valleys

-By Road (From Islamabad): 8-10 hours’ drive via N-45 highway
+By Road (From Islamabad): 8 to 10-hour drive via N-45 highway

 On a side note, you can also check out our pick of some of the best hotels in Murree where you can enjoy a comfortable stay during your trip to the hill station.